PaulMahdizadeh123/MultimodalDehazing/README.md

-# The Implementation and Codes for "Enhancing Visibility in Hazy Conditions: A Multimodal Multispectral Image dehazing Approach" Paper.
+# The Implementation details and Codes for "Enhancing Visibility in Hazy Conditions: A Multimodal Multispectral Image dehazing Approach" Paper.
 We will upload the codes and implemntation instruction soon.